abbeyperini/digital-garden/blogs/gitPanic-10.md

 [Tab autocompletion](https://github.com/git/git/blob/master/contrib/completion/git-completion.bash) is a git feature you have to enable.
 Say you're typing `git checkout feat--`, but you forget what you named your branch.
 When you hit tab, autocompletion will either fill out the rest for you or suggest options that match what you've typed.

 If you're on a Mac, you're probably using the Zsh terminal.
 Running `echo $0` in your terminal will tell you if you're using Zsh or Bash.
 You'll find your terminal profile file in `~/` aka the home directory aka the one with your computer profile name.
-If you're trying to find it in Finder, you'll have to use <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>.</kbd> to see system files (ones that start with `.`).
+If you're trying to find it in Finder, you'll have to use cmd + shift + . to see system files (ones that start with `.`).

 If you're running Zsh, your terminal profile file is called .zshrc.
 Add this code to it: